IndiaFilings » Learn » FSSAI » Food Labelling Regulations in India

 Food Labelling Regulations in India

 All food products sold in India that are prepackaged must comply with the Food Safety and Standards (Packaging and labeling) Regulations, 2011.
 The Food Safety and Standards Regulation, 2011 is a notification issued by the Food Safety and Standards Authority of India under the Ministry of Health and Family Welfare.
-This article looks at the regulations regarding food labeling in India.
+This article provides information regarding food labelling regulations in India.

 Applicability of Food Labelling Regulations